 Located on Valencia Street, Mission District Police Station is a rectangular two story, steel-framed building with exterior walls constructed using reinforced concrete masonry units.
 It was built in 1993 under the 1991 San Francisco building code (UBC model code) as type ii-n (non-rated) construction.
 The proposed scope of work is a voluntary seismic strengthening of four existing beams located on the exterior of the building.
 New steel members will strengthen these four existing exterior beams by bracing them to existing interior beams.
 Architectural work is limited to finishes, ceilings, and precast headers at four existing entry locations as required to accommodate structural work.
 Work is limited to the first floor, with no work to be performed on the second floor or roof.
+The project will also consist of accessibility improvements in the police fleet parking area and minor modifications at the existing restrooms.
 The station is expected to maintain its normal 24 hours a day, 365 days a year operation throughout construction, with temporary re-routing of employee circulation and egress.
-Accessible entry to the public lobby via the east entry to be maintained throughout construction.
-Based on the preliminary schedule, design and permitting is anticipated to continue through October 2021 and construction to occur from April 2022 to January 2023.
+Entry to the public lobby will be maintained throughout construction.

+Bid was advertised on 12/29/2021 with a bid due date on 2/9/2022.
+Based on the preliminary schedule, design and permitting is anticipated to continue through October 2021 and construction to occur from May 2022 to November 2022. .